-While Assassin's Creed and Far Cry are the two series that come to mind when you think of Ubisoft Entertainment, Watch Dogs has quickly become a major franchise for the publisher.
+While Assassin's Creed and Far Cry are the two series that come to mind when you think of Ubisoft, Watch Dogs has quickly become a major franchise for the publisher.

 Watch Dogs: Legion is one of Ubisoft's biggest fall 2020 releases alongside Assassin's Creed Valhalla, and it features one of the most ambitious mechanics of any AAA game launching this year: the ability to play as anyone you encounter in London.

-If you want to know about this game, that ambitious gameplay concept, or the excellent short film accompanying the game that aired during Ubisoft Forward in July 2020, we've rounded up everything you need to know about Watch Dogs: Legion.
+If you want to know about this game, that ambitious gameplay concept, the excellent short film accompanying the game that aired during Ubisoft Forward in July 2020, and its post-launch support, we've rounded up everything you need to know about Watch Dogs: Legion.

 When is the Watch Dogs: Legion release date?